itsmrajesh/simple-java-mail/README.md

 ```

-You need to implement this(MailAuth) interface and invoke following method
+After implmenting MailAuth interface, you need invoke following method MailService.sendMail and pass the all parameters to sendMail method.

 ```java